 Now you have to decide what you think.
 Need some final words of advice?
 Here they are:

 In my opinion the Ibanez GSR205 is the right choice for 90% of the newbie bassists out there, and that’s why it gets my top recommendation.
 It is versatile, and it provides beginners with many ways to experiment with their sound and learn what they like best.
 With a thin, comfortable neck it is a little easier to play than most basses in this price range.
 It’s a very affordable instrument, and it sure doesn’t hurt that you can count on Ibanez's quality.

 So why would you choose the Squier?
 If you know you want a Jazz bass, and that typically means you’ve settled into playing a style such as jazz, country or rock.
-Metal players will want to steer clear and consider the Ibanez or ESP LTD. Still, Squier basses are quite underrated, in my opinion, and if you like the look and sound of this instrument don’t let anything I’m saying stop you.
+Metal players will want to steer clear and consider the Ibanez or Yamaha.
+Still, Squier basses are quite underrated, in my opinion, and if you like the look and sound of this instrument don’t let anything I’m saying stop you.

 The choice is yours!
 Good luck, and don’t forget that playing bass is supposed to be fun!